 There are many ways to exit a business — some are common and some are unique.
-In this second article of our three-part series on how to sell your business, we discuss the process for creating a structure, or mindset, around four inside transitional strategies.
+The following discussion gives an overview of the process for creating a structure, or mindset, around four inside transitional strategies.

 Vetting the options on the table

 Once you decide the time is right to sell your business, there are many financial and personal decisions you need to address.

 As a business owner, no one understands better than you how crucial strategic planning is to your business.
 If you don’t have a written transition plan already in place, you can start the process by answering some basic questions to help guide your exit strategies.
 For example: